Tezumie/p5play-Tile-Map-Editor/README.md

 - **Pixel Data Conversion**: Converts your pixel art into a format compatible with p5play Tile and Sprite functions.
 - **Pan and Zoom**: Navigate your canvas easily with pan and zoom functionalities.

+It also works in reverse, you can type or paste in your tilemap strings and it will convert them into an image.
+*NOTE: It will only update from typing or pasting once the dimensions of ur string/pasted tilemap are accurate for the canvas set size*

 ## Live Demo

 You can access the live version of the Tile Map Editor [here](https://tezumie.github.io/p5play-Tile-Map-Editor/).